International Alphabet of Sanskrit Transliteration: Comparison with ISO 15919

 For the most part, IAST is a subset of ISO 15919 that merges the retroflex (underdotted) liquids with the vocalic ones (ringed below) and the short close-mid vowels with the long ones.
-The following seven exceptions are from the ISO standard accommodating an extended repertoire of symbols to allow transliteration of Devanāgarī and other Indic scripts, as used for languages other than Sanskrit.
+The following seven exceptions are from the ISO standard accommodating an extended repertoire of symbols to allow transliteration of Devanāgarī and other Indic scripts as used for languages other than Sanskrit.

 Computer input by alternative keyboard layout

 The most convenient method of inputting romanized Sanskrit is by setting up an alternative keyboard layout.
 This allows one to hold a modifier key to type letters with diacritical marks.
 For example, = ā.
 How this is set up varies by operating system.

-Linux/Unix and BSD desktop environments allow one to set up custom keyboard layouts and switch them by clicking a flag icon in the menu bar.
+Linux/Unix and BSD desktop environment users can set up custom keyboard layouts and switch them by clicking a flag icon in the menu bar.

-macOS One can use the pre-installed US International keyboard, or install Toshiya Unebe's Easy Unicode keyboard layout.
+macOS users can use the pre-installed US International keyboard, or install Toshiya Unebe's Easy Unicode keyboard layout.

-Microsoft Windows

-Windows also allows one to change keyboard layouts and set up additional custom keyboard mappings for IAST.
+Microsoft Windows users can change keyboard layouts and set up additional custom keyboard mappings for IAST.
 This Pali keyboard installer made by Microsoft Keyboard Layout Creator (MSKLC) supports IAST (works on Microsoft Windows up to at least version 10, can use Alt button on the right side of the keyboard instead of Ctrl+Alt combination).

+Android keyboard called "Sanskrit (Latin)" offers IAST and ISO characters - these can be entered by holding the key for the corresponding letters without diacritic: e.g. holding "s" calls a selection between ś and ṣ.